hutusi/david/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/david.
+Bug reports and pull requests are welcome on GitHub at https://github.com/hutusi/david.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

+### Todolist

+- [ ] Record child's history stories.
+- [ ] Discriminate verb's tense.
+- [ ] Ask about child's stories.
+(What did david do on 2018-02-01?)
+- [ ] Record child's favorites.
+- [ ] Support more children.
+- [ ] Encrypt database.

 ## License